 This means the medication is a glucagon-like peptide taken as an injection.
 However, only a small amount, starting at 0.25 mg, is injected once a week.

-Ozempic also offers many benefits and helps with the reduction of numerous diseases.
+Ozempic also offers many benefits and helps reduce the risk of numerous diseases.
 For example, when a Type II diabetic patient is treated with Ozempic (Semaglutide) to treat obesity, Ozempic helps reduce the risk of cardiovascular diseases by 26%.
-In addition, it helps to minimise fatal heart attacks.
+In addition, it helps minimise fatal heart attacks.

 At the same time, the glucagon peptide in the Semaglutiide helps reduce blood pressure and maintain the liquid plasma level in the blood.